ohmage/server/README.md

 Please see the `db/migrations` dir for more information on schema creation and migrating the database.

+To note, after running the migrations and seeding, the default admin user to use is `ohmage.admin`/`ohmage.passwd`.
+You'll be forced to reset this password on first log in.

 ## Setting Up the Directory Structure

 ohmage depends on a set of directories to store log files and user data.
 By default, these are located at `/var/lib/ohmage/`.
 This directory should contain a number of subdirectories, called `audits`, `audio`, `images`, `documents` and `videos`.
 These directories can be changed through the `preference` table in the database.
 The `log` directory (default: `/var/log/ohmage`) will create itself.